 When these items come into contact with overhead electric lines, they can cause a circuit to trip, resulting in power outages.

-Excessive temperatures can put stress on service equipment that can result in outages.
+Excessive temperatures can put stress on service equipment resulting in outages.

-Outages can occur when light rain causes dirt built up on the power lines to sludge.
+Outages can occur when light rain turns dirt (built up on the power lines) to sludge.
 This sludge can form a connection between the wire and pole, resulting in a power outage.